Agathos316/ERC20-Portal-for-Metamask/README.md

 * Cancelling transactions (via the Metamask extension) and monitoring the cancellation progress (in dapp)
 * Transaction history specific for each Metamask account, network, and browser

-(*) Dapp features should work in all browsers, with Microsoft Edge being the only exception.
-Microsoft Edge does not allow transaction history to be retained across multiple browser sessions due to the browser clearing localStorage upon browser close.
+(*) Dapp features have been tested in Brave, Chrome and Microsoft Edge.
+All features should work in all other browsers.
+The only exception being Microsoft Edge which does not allow transaction history to be retained across multiple browser sessions due to the browser clearing localStorage upon browser close.